learn hebrew or arabic: benefits and challenges

 Speaking multiple languages broadens one’s social circle, allowing for varied friendships and professional connections globally.
 Collaborative endeavors become richer when communication barriers dissolve.

-See also learn hebrew pod: using podcasts for language learning
+See also How to learn hebrew for beginners: first steps

 Enhancing cognitive abilities